 - Notes: 1.
-This drawing is for general information only; refer to EIAJ Drawing EDR-7320 for additional information. - 2.
-Mismatch of the upper and lower dies and resin burrs are not included. - 3.
-It is recommended that upper and lower cavities be equal.
-If they are different, the larger dimension shall be regarded. - 4.
-Determines the true geometric position. - 5.
+This drawing is for general information only; refer to EIAJ Drawing EDR-7320 for additional information.
+2. Mismatch of the upper and lower dies and resin burrs aren't included.

+- 3. Determines the true geometric position. - 4.
 Values b,C apply to plated terminal.
 The standard thickness of the plating layer shall measure between 0.007 to .021 mm.